From the Chair

 Don't get me wrong.
 The fundamentals are critical, and I think ours are superb.
 Our trainees learn and practice in a remarkably diverse clinical environment, including a world-class academic medical center, an outstanding safety net hospital, and one of the finest VA hospitals in the nation.
 Our faculty include many award-winning clinicians and teachers, and our department is perpetually at or near the top of the nation in NIH grant funding.
 This combination creates an amazingly rich academic milieu.

-And we are proud of our innovative programs, from our pathways (which offer our trainees the opportunity to concentrate in areas ranging from medical education to global health to biomedical research), to our focus on equity and social justice, to our expertise in diagnostic reasoning and evidence-based medicine, to our role in developing the hospitalist field and several other specialties.
+And we are proud of our innovative programs, from our tracks and pathways (which offer our trainees the opportunity to concentrate in areas ranging from medical education to health policy to global health to informatics and AI to biomedical research), to our focus on equity and social justice, to our expertise in diagnostic reasoning and evidence-based medicine, to our role in developing the hospitalist field and several other specialties.
 And, of course, the joys of living in the Bay area — for a few years or a lifetime — are hard to beat.

 But the secret sauce is our culture.
 It's culture that determines whether one intern will help out a colleague in a pinch at 3am.
 It's culture that controls whether a prominent faculty member will make time to mentor a resident struggling with a career choice or that first research paper.
 And our culture celebrates diversity, animates our commitment to caring for the underserved, honors teamwork, tamps down unhelpful hierarchies, and prizes work-life balance without sacrificing professional excellence or passion.